storacha/specs/invocation.md

 The invoker signals to the executor that a task associated with a UCAN SHOULD be performed.

-The invoker MAY be specified explicitly using `iss` field.
-If `iss` field is omitted invoker is specified implicitly using `iss` field of the contained UCAN authorizing the invocation.
+The invoker MUST be the UCAN delegator.
+Their DID MUST be authenticated in the `iss` field of the contained UCAN.

 ### 2.1.2 Executor

 The executor is directed to perform some task described in the UCAN by the invoker.

-The executor MAY be specified explicitly using `aud` field.
-If `aud` field is omitted executor is specified implicitly using `aud` field of the contained UCAN authorizing the invocation.
+The executor MUST be the UCAN delegate.
+Their DID MUST be set the in `aud` field of the contained UCAN.

 ## 2.2 Components